 - How do I know that monitoring is working?

-- How do I address issues with on-the-go controls (Screen Time) on my child's Android device?
+- How do I address issues with parental controls (Screen Time) on my child's Android device?

 - The VPN is blocking text messages from being sent or received